Upgrading PingDirectory ¶

-- A good understanding of how to use our DevOps server profiles.
+- Understand how to use our DevOps server profiles.

-- Access to a Kubernetes cluster and a default StorageClass.
+- Have access to a Kubernetes cluster and a default StorageClass.

-- An understanding of StatefulSets in Kubernetes is helpful.
+- Understand how StatefulSets in Kubernetes is helpful.

-- If you're upgrading in your own environment and using mounted licenses, the license for the existing version needs to be in the
+- If you're upgrading in your own environment and using mounted licenses, have the license for the existing version in the

-/opt/in.
-The license locations are not an needed if you're using our DevOps credentials in an evaluation context.
+The license locations aren't an needed if you're using our DevOps credentials in an evaluation context.

 - Start with a base stack.